stablestud/adsorber/README.md

 #### `-ns, --no-scheduler`:
 Option is only available with operation `setup`.
-Tells Adsorber no to install a scheduler.
+Tells Adsorber to not install a scheduler.

 * Skips the setup of a scheduler, therefore skipping the scheduler prompt.

+Adsorber won't update the host file periodically, therefore
-You'll need to update Adsorber manually with `adsorber update`.
+you'll have to update it manually with `adsorber update`.

 #### `-y, --yes, --assume-yes`: